DanielDls-exe/Signals/README.md

   pip install -r requirements.txt
 ```

-3. If we want to create our own sign dataset, we must execute the script "create_dataset.py".
+3. If we want to add signs to dataset (only static sign, for now), we must execute the script "create_dataset.py".
 Otherwise we can skip to step number 6 "Run Streamlit"

 ```bash
   python create_dataset.py